Tuesday, September 3, 2024

 The Story of Ganesha, Krishna, and Shamantakamani

-The whole story of the Ganesh Chauth celebration has many points that emphasize the importance of observing this ritual.
+The entire story of the Ganesh Chauth celebration highlights several key points that emphasize the importance of observing this ritual.

-There is the birth of Ganesha, his appointment as Lord of GaNas and Obstacles, the Curse on the Moon, the story of Sri Krishna getting affected by the curse, and his solution in relaxing the powers and effects of the curse.
-I am telling all these incidents with suitable headings in the following paragraphs.
+These include the birth of Ganesha, his appointment as Lord of Ganesh and Obstacles, the Curse on the Moon, the story of Sri Krishna being affected by the curse, and his solution to relax the powers and effects of the curse.
+I am describing all these incidents with appropriate headings in the following paragraphs.

 The Story of Gajasura & Ganesha's Birth

 When Lord Shiva enters, the boy stops him as he does not know him.
-Shiva gets enraged beheads the child and enters in.
+Shiva gets enraged, beheads the child, and enters.
 Knowing this, Parvati weeps for the child.
-Realizing his mistake, Shiva orders his ganas (or troops) to bring the head of Gajasura (whom he had given a boon before Lord Vishnu ordered Nandi to break open his womb for Shiva's release) and joins the head to the body of the child and makes him alive.
+Realizing his mistake, Shiva orders his ganas (or troops) to bring the head of Gajasura (whom he had given a boon before Lord Vishnu ordered Nandi to break open his womb for Shiva's release), and joins the head to the body of the child and makes him alive.
 From that time, Ganesha came to be known as Gajaanan.

 Ganesha Becomes Lord of GaNas & Protector From Obstacles